Joseph Kobla Wemakor

 Joseph Kobla Wemakor is a Ghanaian freelance journalist, youth leader, Sustainable Development Goals advocate (the Convenor of Civil Society Organizations Youth Sub-Platform on SDGs in Ghana), a trained climate change proponent and human rights activist.
 He is also the Head of Media and Communications of the Ghana Chapter of the PLO Lumumba Foundation and the Public Relations Officer of the Greater Accra Regional Youth Network (GARYN).
 In the African Network of Young Leaders for Peace and Sustainable Development, he is the National Focus Person of the taskforce in Ghana.
 In line with his passion as a human rights advocate, he set up Human Rights Reporters Ghana.
-This is a non-governmental organization which seeks to end human rights abuse against women and children both within and out of Ghana.He has worked with the United Nations Information Centre, the United Nations Population Fund, and others.
+This is a non-governmental organization which seeks to end human rights abuse against women and children both within and out of Ghana.
+He has worked with the United Nations Information Centre, the United Nations Population Fund, and others.

 Human Rights Reporters Ghana is a non-governmental organization whose aim is to rid society of discrimination and advocate for human rights, especially for women and children.
 The non-governmental organization embarked on a nationwide campaign to create awareness of the dangers of kidnapping, tramadol abuse and teenage pregnancy.
-Within two years, 60,000 people in three regions across Ghana benefited from the sensitization exercise.
+Within two years, over 60,000 people in three regions across Ghana benefited from the sensitization exercise.

 Role in PLO Lumumba Foundation

-The PLO Lumumba Foundation is a Non Governmental Organization that was registered in 1990 as a company limited by guarantee.
+The PLO Lumumba Foundation is a Non-Governmental Organization that was registered in 1990 as a company limited by guarantee.
 It was established by Patrick Loch Otieno Lumumba, a Kenyan lawyer and human rights advocate, with the objective of helping make the academic dreams of brilliant but needy students become a reality.
-Joseph Wemakor became the Deputy Head of Media and Communications of the Ghana chapter of the foundation in February 2019 and head in 2020.
+Joseph Wemakor became the Deputy Head of Media and Communications of the Ghana chapter of the foundation in February 2019 and later the Head of Media of Communications in the same foundation in 2020.